-Changes implemented in AY2017-2018 as a result of AY2016-17 data analysis:
+Changes implemented in AY2018-2019 as a result of AY2017-18 data analysis:

-- Increased number and diversity of writing assignments including textual explication, rhetorical analysis, assignments that specifically required students to engage with a specific genre, assignments that allowed students to produce texts in a genre of their choosing, thesis-writing exercises, short reading responses, video essays, annotated bibliographies, brainstorming activities, free-writing, writing prompts, and formal challenges (in creative assignments), which has improved students' ability to write and communicate effectively in a variety of situations and genres. - Use of quizzes to identify strong versus weak thesis statements ensures student success as they matriculate through the program and in all other written assignments. - Increased instruction on our library's resources, database use assignments, and instruction in how to document sources and related worksheets, posts, and presentations on identifying relevant sources.
-This change has strengthened students' research and documentation skills. - Presentations on specific theories, theorists, specific methodologies, and identifying relevant sources, which has improved students' ability to identify and apply essential theories and methods in the discipline of English studies. - Increased the variety of genres that reading assignments are drawn from, which ensures students' ability to recognize and replicate different forms of writing. - Increased critical thinking exercises asking students to identify their assumptions about a specific text, exercises on suspending your beliefs, discussions of ethical dilemmas related to the texts being taught, and discussions of how to react when your way of thinking is challenged.
-This instruction ensures student success as they matriculate through the program and enter the workforce. - Increased student feedback in peer-review sessions, one-on-one instructor feedback sessions, and advising, which builds consistent improvement in student work and overall grades. - Implemented changes to the structure of the major and concentration requirements.
-Based on our AY 2016-2017 and a comparative study of other majors' requirements, we determined that we would require our students to complete more hours within their major concentration.
-We expect that this increase will relate to even more fully developed skills related to all of our SLOs as well as a greater breadth and depth of content knowledge in our students.
+- Increased number and diversity of writing assignments including textual explication, rhetorical analysis, assignments that specifically required students to engage with a specific genre, assignments that allowed students to produce texts in a genre of their choosing, thesis-writing exercises, short reading responses, video essays, annotated bibliographies, brainstorming activities, free-writing, writing prompts, and formal challenges (in creative assignments), which has improved students' ability to write and communicate effectively in a variety of situations and genres. - Use of quizzes to identify strong versus weak thesis statements ensures student success as they matriculate through the program and in all other written assignments. - Increased instruction on the library's resources, database use assignments, and instruction in how to document sources and related worksheets, posts, and presentations on identifying relevant sources.
+This change has strengthened students' research and documentation skills. - Presentations on specific theories, theorists, specific methodologies, and identifying relevant sources, which has improved students' ability to identify and apply essential theories and methods in the discipline of English studies. - Increased the variety of genres that reading assignments are drawn from, which ensures students' ability to recognize and replicate different forms of writing. - Increased critical thinking exercises asking students to identify their assumptions about a specific text, exercises on suspending your beliefs, discussions of ethical dilemmas related to the texts being taught, and discussions of how to react when their way of thinking is challenged.
+This instruction ensures student success as they matriculate through the program and enter the workforce. - Increased student feedback in peer-review sessions, one-on-one instructor feedback sessions, and advising, which builds consistent improvement in student work and overall grades. - Implemented changes to the professional writing concentration requirements and added a new concentration in creative writing.
+Based on the AY 2017-2018 performance, student demand, and industry expectations, faculty determined that professional writing students would be required to complete more hours focused on argumentative writing and rhetoric and develop a concentration solely for creative writing.
+Faculty expect that these changes will result in even more fully developed skills related to all of the SLOs as well as a greater breadth and depth of content knowledge in our writing students.